What’s it Like to Be a Birth Doula?

 When I go out with friends, we have to take separate cars, so I can have immediate access to my own car.
 And I can forget about that occasional glass of wine at a party — I need a clear head at all times!

-When the phone rings in the middle of the night, I have to wake up alert and cheerful, whether it’s a woman in labor or a nervous soon-to-be mom or dad with a question.
-If it’s a woman in labor, I need to be wide awake, fully alert, showered, with my teeth brushed, birth bag packed, birth ball inflated, and cooler packed in a matter of minutes.
+When the phone rings in the middle of the night, I have to wake up alert and cheerful, whether it’s a person in labor or a nervous expectant parent with a question.
+If it’s a person in labor, I need to be wide awake, fully alert, showered, with my teeth brushed, birth bag packed, birth ball inflated, and cooler packed in a matter of minutes.

 I have to be on the road, having eaten a meal that will sustain me for a while, kissed my family good-bye, made arrangements for my next day’s appointments to be canceled or changed, and notified my back-up.
 When I attend a birth, I’m on my feet for an average of 24 hours, my hands, arms and back aching from massaging and applying counter pressure to a laboring woman’s lower back.
-I’ve been thrown up on, bled on, punched, pinched, bitten (twice), yelled at and sworn at.
-I’ve missed birthdays, anniversaries, movies, dinners, parties, time with my granddaughter and sleep — lots of sleep!
+I’ve been thrown up on, bled on, punched, pinched, bitten (three times), had my sternum cracked, been yelled at and sworn at.
+I’ve missed birthdays, anniversaries, movies, dinners, parties, time with my grandchildren and sleep — lots of sleep!

-I’ve met hundreds of incredible women and have been privileged to witness them as they discovered a strength inside themselves that they never knew they had, and that they will have forever.
-I’ve witnessed the first breath, first sight, first cry, first taste of nourishment from mother’s breast for hundreds of amazing newborns.
+I’ve met hundreds of incredible people and have been privileged to witness them as they discovered a strength inside themselves that they never knew they had, and that they will have forever.
+I’ve witnessed hundreds of amazing newborn babies’ first breath, first sight, first cry, first taste of nourishment.
 I’ve seen couples bond in a way that even they didn’t know was possible.
-I’ve seen men cry for the first time in their adult lives.

-I’ve helped partners become totally involved in the birth of their child, much to the surprise and delight of the laboring woman, who thought she had hired me because she wouldn’t get any support from her partner.
+I’ve helped partners become totally involved in the birth of their child, much to the surprise and delight of the laboring person, who thought they had hired me because they wouldn’t get any support from their partner.
 I encourage the partner’s participation and help empower the couple so that by the time the baby is born, they are strong and bonded, working together to nurture their new baby.

 The first time a nurse said she was amazed by the completely natural, unmedicated birth she’d just witnessed — her first in several years of being an OB/GYN nurse, I would have thought she joking if she hadn’t been so obviously awestruck.
 The second time I heard it, I was even more surprised because I could no longer believe the first instance had been a fluke.

-And when a doctor said it, I knew that I was not only being a doula to my client, but to all the women these nurses and doctor would work with in the future.
-These medical personnel now believed that a woman could give birth, without any medical intervention, and that belief, in itself, would help more women believe in themselves.
+And when a doctor said it, I knew that I was not only being a doula to my current client, but to all the people these nurses and doctor would work with in the future.
+These medical personnel now believed that a person could give birth, without any medical intervention, and that belief, in itself, would help more people believe in themselves and their ability to give birth.

 Being a birth doula is an honor and a privilege.
 I feel so lucky to be allowed to become a part of another family, however briefly, during this most intimate and loving time in their lives.